petabridge/akka-bootcamp/src/Unit-2/lesson4/README.md

 ![Become Authenticated - push a new behavior onto the stack](images/behaviorstack-become.gif)

+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-2/lesson4/images/behaviorstack-become.gif).

 > NOTE: [`Become`](http://api.getakka.net/docs/stable/html/1DBD4D33.htm "Akka.NET Stable API - Become method") will delete the old behavior off of the stack - so the stack will never have more than one behavior in it at a time.
 >
 > Use [`BecomeStacked`](http://api.getakka.net/docs/stable/html/33B96712.htm "Akka.NET Stable API Docs - BecomeStacked method") if you want to push behavior onto the stack, and [`UnbecomeStacked`](http://api.getakka.net/docs/stable/html/7D8311A9.htm "Akka.NET Stable API Docs - UnbecomeStacked method") if you want to revert to a previous behavior.
 Most users only ever need to use `Become`.